Bridging Cognitive Maps: a Hierarchical Active Inference Model of Spatial Alternation Tasks and the Hippocampal-Prefrontal Circuit: Results

 \subsection{Experiment 2: learning multiple rules and flexible switching between them}

 In the next experiment, we investigate whether the HAI agent is able to learn multiple alternation rules as proposed in~\citep{den_bakker_sharp-wave_2022}.
 We consider three spatial alternation rules, where for each rule, a different corridor serves as the alternation point (LCLR, LCRC, and RCRL).
+Note that for simplicity, we use the same structure and notation as in the previous experiment with the W-maze, despite the study of multiple alternation rules of~\citep{den_bakker_sharp-wave_2022} has been conducted on a three-arm radial maze, not a W-maze.

 In this experiment, the HAI agent is endowed with a cognitive map of physical space which is the same as Experiment 1 (since the maze is always the same).
 However, it has to learn a new cognitive map of task space, which now comprises the dynamics of the three rules.
 For this, we let the agent explore the maze for 8000 steps, with alternating task rules after blocks of 1000 steps (in task space, i.e. visits to corridors).
 To aid the learning process, we guide the sequence and select the correct action 75\% of the time, and random otherwise.

 The learned cognitive map of task space is visualized in Figure~\ref{fig:map_three_rules}.
 For ease of visualization, we extract the states that are active when the agent has correctly inferred the rule, after a warmup period (15 steps) in each block.
 Similar to Section~\ref{sect:sim1}, the states of the task space correspond to the distinct colors, however since the different rules have distinct transition dynamics, these are mapped to unique states.
 Figure~\ref{fig:map_three_rules} uses different colors to visualize the states of the three different rules (red for rule 1, green for rule 2, and blue for rule 3).
 The smaller dark gray states are states used for transitioning between rules, or encode the corridors where no reward is found.
 We observe that for each of the individual rules, four states are active.
 This is an indication of correct learning since four is the optimal number required for each alternation problem.